 “I want to bring a voice of reason, rooted in public service and community experience, along with fresh leadership to District 4,” Green said.
 “I believe our district deserves thoughtful, collaborative leadership that puts people first and approaches challenges with common sense.”

-“I want to represent a new direction and a new choice for District 4,” Green said.
+“I want to represent a new direction and a new choice for District 4,” Green stated.
 “Throughout my life and my service to Berlin, I have demonstrated a reasoned approach and a collaborative mindset.
 I bring valuable life and work experience and a genuine passion for public service.”

-As a result, Green refiled his candidacy on January 9 as a Republican and will seek to unseat incumbent Commissioner Ted Elder, who has served in the role for 12 years and has filed for re-election.
+As a result, Green refiled his District 4 candidacy on January 9 as a Republican and will seek to unseat incumbent Commissioner Ted Elder, who has served in the role for 12 years and has filed for re-election.

 “I was excited to run as an Unaffiliated candidate because that best reflects who I am,” Green said.
 “I am not interested in extremes.
 Passionate views are important, but I believe effective leadership lives in the middle.
 Most issues are complex, and very few are simply black and white.
 I look at each issue individually and do not seek to align with one party or another when evaluating a position.”

 “I love Berlin and always will.
 I have truly enjoyed serving on the Town Council,” he said.
 “The work has been rewarding, and I value the opportunity to represent residents and work alongside dedicated employees and fellow leaders.
 This decision is about my disagreement with many of the views and votes taken by the incumbent commissioner.
 On many issues, I do not feel District 4 is being adequately represented.
-After hearing similar concerns from residents throughout the district, I decided it was time to step forward.” your business offers?
-Say it here.
+After hearing similar concerns from residents throughout the district, I decided it was time to step forward.”

 I Will Show Up